 Craft Victoria has been entrusted to deliver a multi-tiered project that incorporates an exhibition, a publication and series of mementos to document the Love Locks.
 Finished works will be auctioned off for charity.

-The Expressions of Interest process has now closed.
 If you have any enquiries, please contact Project Officer Ramona Barry: firstname.lastname@example.org